yahoojp-marketing/ydn-api-documents/docs/en/api_reference/services/FeedDataService.md

 http://im.yahooapis.jp/V201903/FeedData

 #### Overview
-Use this service to get URL for upload item list(tsv file format), to get upload status.
+Use this service to get URL for upload item list(tsv or zip file format), to get upload status.

 #### Operation
 Describes the operation which provides by FeedDataService.